VinceZK/Portal/docs/README.md

 The API asks for a JSON object similar to our modeling object, but with each relation tuple a reserved “action” attribute to indicate what is the action made to the tuple.
 Its value could be one of “add”, “delete”, or “update”.
-With the “action” attribute, One can tell JSON-On-Relation what changes have been made to an object.
+With the “action” attribute, One can tell JSON-On-Relations what changes have been made to an object.

-It’s just amazing that Angular FormGroup knows how many FormControls are changed through the “dirty” attribute.
+It’s just amazing that Angular FormGroup knows which FormControls are changed through the “dirty” attribute.
 Thus we can compose what has been changed to the object from the changed FormGroup object.
 Coding such kind of mapping from the UI object to the server side object and tells the DB what are the changes is usually boring and error prone.
-This is why existing ORM solutions have their room survive.
+This is why existing ORM solutions have their room to survive.
-But what I don’t like is they also add a lot of unnecessary complexities.
+But what I don’t like is they also introduce a lot of unnecessary complexities.
-In fact, we only need some utility methods to help do the mapping.
+In fact, we only need some utility methods to help to do the mapping.
 ```typescript
 _composeChangesToUser() {
   this.changedUser['ENTITY_ID'] = 'person';